thijs2823/Portfolio_SSc_Internship/README.md

 - Log-rank tests for group comparisons
 - Cox regression for hazard ratios
 - Stratification by autoantibody profile, capillary density, telangiectasia, age, and sex

-## Data Cleaning & Filtering
-- **Inclusion criteria**: Patients with at least two early symptoms at baseline (disease specific autoantibodies (ACA, ATA & ARA, other), abnormal nailfold capillaroscopy (NCM), puffy fingers (PF), or Raynaud’s phenomenon (RP)).
-- **Exclusion criteria**: Patients with established SSc or missing consent were removed.
-- **Missing data handling**:
-  - Capillary density data was available for 53 patients.
-  - NCM mean capillary density values were available for 53 patients.
-- **Standardization**:
-  - RP and PF duration were standardized to months using fixed conversion rules.
-  - Autoantibody profiles were grouped into ACA, ATA, other ENAs, and ENA-negative.
-  - Capillary density was categorized as ≤ 7 (significant loss) or > 7.
-  - Age was stratified into three groups: 20–45, 45–60, and 60+ years.
-- **Derived variables**:
-  - Progression was defined by meeting ≥1 of the following: mRSS > 0, internal organ involvement, or start of immunosuppressive therapy.

 ## Technologies
 - **R**: Statistical analysis and visualization (R script: https://github.com/thijs2823/Portfolio_SSc_Internship/tree/main/R_script.Rmd)